In this article, we have provided an overview of Pre-Processors and Controllers in JMeter (Part-III):

 - Group the transactions accordingly

-- Try different combinations of request
+- Try different combinations of requests

 JMeter’s Recording Template